citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q2/index.md

 But this doesn’t mean that our work is done, far from it.
 Steveice10 has added a very early approximation of DSP sleep, so that apps will not hang while trying to sleep the DSP when suspending titles.
 However, some games, such as Pokémon X, may still get stuck on this or exhibit annoying audio artifacts in the process.
 Some apps (e.g. Super Mario 3D Land) may also crash if you try to close them from the HOME menu, due to some services needed for cleaning up kernel resources that are currently not implemented.
 Most built-in titles, such as Mii Maker or 3DS Sound, should work fine, but DSP sleep still needs more work in order to make it accurate enough for most games and system applets.

+### Fix HLE applet pre-start lifecycle ([#6362](https://github.com/citra-emu/citra/pull/6362)) by [Steveice10](https://github.com/Steveice10)

+After the afformentioned APT improvements had been merged we started receiving reports of certain games like Bravely Second: End Layer [crashing](https://github.com/citra-emu/citra/issues/6361).
+This game, as well as others, crashed when the Mii selection dialog was activated.
+In the absence of system files, Citra will use an open source replacement for Miis.
+After setting up the HOME menu though, there's no need to use the replacement and the native 3DS selection will be shown.
+Any Miis you create through Mii Maker will be available in the games you play!
+However, none of that would be relevant, if the native selection always crashed, right?
+So, Steveice10 investigated the issue and discovered that the now more accurate applet handling had exposed further inaccuracies.
+More specifically, problems arose when CancelLibraryApplet was called on an applet that hadn't started yet, as it would fail to receive the cancellation message and de-register itself.

+"What's the fix?" you might ask.
+Firstly, Steveice ensured that the applet update event starts immediately on creation.
+Then he implemented a distinction between running and active applets to determine what the update event should do each cycle.
+This fixed the crashing issues, not only in Bravely Second, but in Super Mario 3D Land as well.
+Enjoy selecting your Miis!

+{{< mp4 src="mii.mp4" >}}

 ### Skip address range checks for privileged memory (un)map ([#6407](https://github.com/citra-emu/citra/pull/6407)) by [Steveice10](https://github.com/Steveice10)